harris222/Magellan.info/README.md

 -  *Node.js* backend,  *HTML*, *SASS*, *JavaScript* front end.
 -   Table template is borrowed from https://colorlib.com/wp/css3-table-templates/

+## Organization: ##
+> Honestly I wish Vanilla JavaScript had a more organized structure like C++.
+I would definitely familiarize myself with sass, node.js, and React in order to counter problems caused by inorganization in the future.

 ## Future Goals: ##
  -  Graphically showing if a user has fulfilled CEAB Accreditation Requirements.